HIRO-group/HIRO-group.github.io/_posts/research/2020-04-22-cooperative_multirobot_systems.md

 <!-- More -->

 {% include image.html url="research/multirobot/cooperative_manipulation.png" max-width="75%" description="An object too heavy or unwieldy for a single robotic arm could be manageable for two cooperating robots.
-Robots cooperating as needed could increase the efficiency of robotic systems, as the robots can work on independent tasks at other times." %}
+Heterogeneous robots that work independently and cooperate if and when needed is a better utilization of resources and has the promise to improve efficiency." %}

 # Challenges

 One of the main challenges in intelligent robotics is interaction with the environment to achieve a goal, which motivates the question of "how a robot should learn to manipulate the world around it" [1].
-As a decision-making model, reinforcement learning (RL) has been widely studied in the multi-agent context because of its performance in a broad range of applications.
+As a decision-making model, reinforcement learning (RL) has been widely studied in the multi-agent domain because of its performance in a broad range of applications.
-Compared to classical optimal control methods for robot manipulation, RL requires less system knowledge for modeling and circumvents analytical intractability using approximations and a data-driven approach [2].
+Compared to classical control methods for robot manipulation, RL requires less system knowledge for modeling and circumvents analytical intractability using approximations and a data-driven approach [2].
-However, research in multi-agent RL for multi-robot control is still in its infancy because of the following challenges:
+However, research in reinforcement learning for multi-robot control is still in its infancy and plagued by the following challenges:

  1. **Stability of the learning process.**
  This issue arises because an agent's observed transition function is unstable when its counterparts' policies are not stationary.
  Instead of parallelizing the single-agent RL model, we should consider how to coordinate the robot-robot interaction as it determines the success or failure of policy learning.

  2. **Alignment of individual objectives to the system-wide objective.**
- Autonomy in multi-robot systems has to entail not just the agents' amenability to coordinate actions with one another, but also the capability to make decisions based on the agents' personal requirements.
+ Autonomy in multi-robot systems entails not just the agents' amenability to coordinate actions with one another, but also the capability to make decisions based on the agents' personal requirements.
- The proposed methods should accommodate these private concerns without losing sight of the system-wide objective.
+ The proposed methods should accommodate these individual concerns without losing sight of the system-wide objective.

  3. **Finding a reasonable learning objective and training framework.**
  The global state-value function can be optimized with centralized learning, but that results in poor scalability.
  Parallelized independent RL is sufficiently scalable, but has no performance guarantees; ignoring the equilibrium among agents might result in higher state-value functions in aggregate, but at the expense of certain agents' performance.
- Considering these tradeoffs, how should we design a multi-agent RL framework?
+ Considering these trade-offs, how should we design a multi-agent RL framework?

-[1] Oliver Kroemer, Scott Niekum, and George Konidaris, "A review of robot learning for manipulation: Challenges, representations, and algorithms," Jul.
-2019, arXiv:1907.03146.
-[2] Jens Kober, J. Andrew Bagnell, and Jan Peters, "Reinforcement learning in robotics: A survey," _The International Journal of Robotics Research_, vol. 32, no. 11, pp. 1238--1274, Sep.
-2013, doi:10.1177/0278364913495721.

 # Methods